bep713/madden-franchise/README.md

       // EXTRA SCHEMAS - used with v2 schema generation to specify extra schemas to include other than the defaults.
 Warning: if these are included, the default extra schemas will NOT be included and vice-versa.
       extraSchemas: [...]

+      // GAME YEAR OVERRIDE - use to override the game year to adjust schema picker logic.
+Helpful for FTC files and other files that can't auto-detect year accurately.
+      gameYearOverride: number
     }

 #### Terminology